importZL/semantic_segmentation/README.md

 ├── ...
 ```

-## Training process
+## Training and test process
 We pre-train the augmentation model on the training and validation sets first, and then, we train and test our method on an in-domain dataset and test on several out-of-domain datasets without training.
+The results of in-domain and out-of-domain test are shown on the wandb during the training process.
 Training process can be run by:

 ```bash
 python train_betty.py \